RentingVoters do not want new rules for owner-occupied rental properties

 The supporters wanted to simplify the conditions for exceptional early terminations.
 The asserted personal use should now be "significant and current when assessed objectively".
 In future, courts would have had to rely on this wording when assessing specific disputes.
 Today, terminations are only possible for "urgent" personal use.

-The issue of rents remains topical
+The topic of rents remains topical

 With the No vote, everything remains the same for the time being.
-After buying a property, the new owner can terminate a rental contract taken over from the previous owner early with a longer notice period if they claim urgent personal need.
+After buying a property, the new owner can terminate a rental contract taken over from the previous owner early with a longer notice period if they can claim urgent personal use.
 In the event of a legal dispute with landlords, tenants are protected from so-called revenge terminations during the proceedings and for a certain period afterwards.

 However, further debates on tenancy law can be expected soon.
-The relevant National Council committee recently passed two bills that raise the hurdles for tenants to defend themselves against initial rents.
+The responsible National Council committee recently passed two bills that raise the hurdles for tenants to defend themselves against initial rents.
 The National Council is expected to decide on the bills in the spring.